nautobot/nautobot-app-bgp-models/docs/dev/models.md

 - Webhooks

 !!! note
-    The data models defined in this app were inspired by the [Openconfig BGP data model](https://yangcatalog.org/api/services/tree/openconfig-bgp@2021-06-16.yang) and the [RFC 9234](https://datatracker.ietf.org/doc/rfc9234/).
+    The data models defined in this app were inspired by the [Openconfig BGP data model](https://yangcatalog.org/api/services/tree/openconfig-bgp@2021-06-16.yang) and [RFC 9234](https://datatracker.ietf.org/doc/rfc9234/).

 ### AutonomousSystem